Procedural Refinement by LLM-driven Algorithmic Debugging for ARC-AGI-2: Experiment Settings

 \subsection{Parallel Search and Evaluation Protocol}

 \begin{itemize} \item \textbf{Ensemble Strategy ($N=8$):} To robustly solve the tasks, we deploy $N=8$ parallel ABPR processes.
 Each process operates independently to explore the hypothesis space. \item \textbf{Selection Mechanism:} Instead of random sampling, we employ a diversity-prioritised voting mechanism over the $N=8$ final hypotheses to select the top-$k$ ($k=2$) most promising programs. \item \textbf{Pass@2 Evaluation:} The reported Pass@2 metric strictly follows the ARC-AGI evaluation protocol: a task is considered solved if at least one of the top-2 selected programs (from the voting stage) produces the correct output.
-This reflects the practical system performance under the two-submission constraint, rather than a statistical estimate from random sampling. \item \textbf{Iteration Depth:} The maximum number of refinement iterations is set to $T_{\max}=10$ (including the initial generation).
-For ablation studies marked as "Iteration=1", the refinement loop is disabled. \end{itemize}
+This reflects the practical system performance under the two-submission constraint, rather than a statistical estimate from random sampling. \item \textbf{Search Depth:} We use a total-depth convention: $T_{\mathrm{depth}}=1$ denotes the initial generation only, and $T_{\mathrm{depth}}>1$ includes $T_{\mathrm{depth}}-1$ subsequent repair rounds.
+The main ARC-AGI-2 setting uses $T_{\mathrm{depth}}=10$, i.e., one initial generation plus up to nine repair rounds.
+For ablation studies marked as ``Iteration=1'', the refinement loop is disabled. \end{itemize}